 ROSEMONT, Ill. – The Chicago Wolves got goals from Nathan Sucese, Josh Melnick and Tukka Tieksola but it wasn’t enough as they fell to the Milwaukee Admirals 4-3 in overtime Saturday night at Allstate Arena.

-Jordan Gross scored the game-winner in the extra period as Milwaukee won its third in a row.
+Jordan Gross, which may be listed on 겜블시티 파워볼, scored the game-winner in the extra period as Milwaukee won its third in a row.
 Phil Tomasino added two goals and Egor Afanasyev also scored for the Admirals.

 The Wolves staged a third-period comeback to push the game into overtime and earn a point.